Andrezinhos/wasser/README.md

 ### Hello there

-this project is an Audio Engine, that's terminal-based, using the SDL_mixer and the Mini Audio libraries it works clear and it´s inspired by a project called "Music_Player"
+this project is an Audio Engine, using the SDL_mixer and the Mini Audio libraries it works clear and it´s inspired by a project called "Music_Player"

-it has an embedded player based on the two libraries used in this project with the name "MediaKit", which could be removed if you want just the engine for those who want a more complete experience, use the version with the SDL_mixer
+it has an embedded player, that's terminal-based, with the name "MediaKit" which could be removed if you want just the engine, for those who want a more complete experience, use the version with the SDL_mixer

 to use it, you need to add to the PATH, and to use the embedded player